 Once you've chosen the direct to consumer business model for your new or existing business, you'll probably want to look into the current state of the industry.
 And the best way to make sure you're picking a profitable idea is to look at some D2C trends and statistics.
 You can even compare information from traditional retailers, D2C brand and D2C space businesses, and physical store spaces.
 From Warby Parker to Walmart, checking the market, even the influencer marketing market, will help you out.

 Luckily, we've put together this comprehensive guide on the growth of the direct to consumer industry and the top trends of 2022.
-Give it a read and you'll be ready to get to work on turning your business into one of the best and most recognized direct to consumer brands.
+Give it a read and you'll be ready to get to work on turning your business into one of the best and most recognized direct to consumer brands of all the current DTC brands along the customer journey of store spaces.

-Top 10 Direct To Consumer Trends in 2021
+Top 10 Direct To Consumer Trends In 2022 and Beyond

-2021 has been a banner year for direct to consumer businesses and established some new norms that have changed the future of DTC.
+Recent years have been banner years for direct to consumer businesses and established some new norms that have changed the future of DTC from supply chains to DTC strategy.

-Here are ten of the biggest trends from 2021:
+Here are ten of the biggest trends in 2022 and beyond:

 1. Online Shopping Dominates

 Whether you're just starting a DTC business or you've run one for years, you've undoubtedly noticed that brick-and-mortar stores are disappearing faster than ever.
 That's due in large part to strong eCommerce growth.
 That's why it's important to have either a fully online business, learn how to start a subscription box business, or make the offline-to-online (O2O) jump.
 This way, you can grab a hold of some market share while there's still plenty of room to grow.
 Businesses that are still hemming and hawing about this trend are likely to be gone in the next few years.

 2. Creativity Is Key